AtomicExpresso/AtomicExpresso/README.md

 <h1 align="center">Hey there 👋</h1>
-<h3 align="center">I'm an aspiring web developer with a focus on creating responsive and visually appealing web applications.</h3>
+<h3 align="center">I'm an aspiring software developer with a focus on creating responsive and visually appealing web applications.</h3>

 <h2>⚒️ Languages & Tech </h2>